dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

 3. NTP client of the CM host is synchronizing time with the external NTP server.

-4. [Auto-TLS](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-encrypting-data-in-transit/topics/cm-security-auto-tls.html) should be enabled using certificates created and managed by a Cloudera Manager certificate authority (CA), or certificates signed by a trusted public CA or your own internal CA. The `/etc/krb5.conf` file in the CM host should be similar to the following example.
-Host `idm.cdpkvm.cldr` is the Kerberos server.
+4. Join the CM host to the Kerberos domain.
+In this demo, the CM host joins the Red Hat IDM as the Kerberos server by running the ipa-client-install script.
+As a result, the `/etc/krb5.conf` file in the CM host should be similar to the following example.
+Host `idm.cdpkvm.cldr` is the Red Hat IDM server.

     ```bash
     [libdefaults]